Alejogb1/job-board/blog-data/why-does-compiling-aggregatorv2v3interface-produce-a-typeerror-about-inheriting-interfaces.md

 id: "why-does-compiling-aggregatorv2v3interface-produce-a-typeerror-about-inheriting-interfaces"
 ---

-Okay, let's dive into this.
+, let's dive into this.
 I've certainly seen this particular headache rear its head more than once, particularly back when I was knee-deep in optimizing contract deployments.
 The error, "TypeError about inheriting interfaces," when compiling something like `AggregatorV2V3Interface`, usually points to a fundamental misunderstanding or misconfiguration within your solidity inheritance structure.
 It's not necessarily a problem with the specific names 'AggregatorV2V3Interface,' but rather a pattern that surfaces often when interfaces inherit from each other.
 Let's unpack the reasons and provide practical solutions.

 The crux of the issue lies in how solidity handles interface inheritance, particularly when dealing with multiple levels of inheritance and possible name clashes.
 Unlike classes, interfaces in solidity are essentially blueprints.
-They define the *what*, but not the *how*.
+They define the _what_, but not the _how_.
 When an interface inherits from another interface, it's expecting to incorporate all of the parent's function signatures.
 However, solidity's compiler is quite strict.
 It mandates that there cannot be ambiguous function definitions, either directly in an interface or indirectly via inheritance.
 If a function signature is inherited through multiple paths, and those paths conflict, you will hit this TypeError.
-And it's crucial to note this isn't about function *implementations* (interfaces don’t have implementations), it’s strictly about function *signatures* — name, parameters and returns.
+And it's crucial to note this isn't about function _implementations_ (interfaces don’t have implementations), it’s strictly about function _signatures_ — name, parameters and returns.

 Let's imagine a scenario, somewhat simplified, that recreates what I often encountered when dealing with complex data feeds and oracles.
 We can break it down into three concrete examples, each demonstrating a slightly different flavor of the problem and the corresponding fixes.